Guide

 STAS loads 26 weeks of training history, VDOT, CTL/ATL/TSB

-Open STAS GPT in ChatGPT and ask for a training plan
+Open STAS in ChatGPT or Claude and ask for a training plan

 Copy the plan workouts into your Intervals.icu calendar